BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit Thimphu, and what should I pack for that season?
+When is the absolute best time to visit Thimphu, Bhutan, if I want to experience clear skies and comfortable weather for sightseeing?

 Ready to Plan Your Trip?